arsummers/suns-out-bot/README.md

 3/1: Functionality is all here.
 Updated weatherbit API URL to take zipcodes instead of cities.
 Will give a more accurate weather report, and handles cities that share names with other cities.

+3/15: Still not happy with how the scheduler runs.
+Might have to look into cron jobs, or some type of recursive scheduling.

 ## Useful Links

 (Slack message scheduling)[https://api.slack.com/messaging/scheduling]